How to use this guide

 I really like being offered things or invited to things.
 (Even if we’re good friends, my default assumption is usually that I shouldn’t ask for something (for a thing, to be invited to an event, etc) if I haven’t been specifically invited.)

 I go back and forth on touch.
 Touching my back or shoulder or whatever to get my attention is generally always fine.
 Casual touch is contextual.
 You’re probably still a cool person even if I don’t enjoy it with you.
-Broadly, I enjoy it when I’m with people I really like and trust, or with people I think are cute, or in social situations where the following are true: there is already lots of casual touch happening, I know and generally like the people present, and the touching isn’t romantic or clearly gendered.
+Broadly, I enjoy it when I’m with people I really like and trust, or with people I think are cute, or occasionally in social situations where the following are true: there is already lots of casual touch happening, I know and generally like the people present, and the touching isn’t romantic or clearly gendered.

 Best ways of contacting me